In-patient luxury rehab center in Thailand

 How common is substance-induced psychotic disorder?

-The journal Comprehensive Psychiatry published a study that examined the presence of psychotic symptoms in people with different types of substance abuse.
+For instance, in 2009, the journal Comprehensive Psychiatry published a study by Smith et al., that examined the presence of psychotic symptoms in people with different types of substance abuse.
 The prevalence of psychosis in amphetamine abusers was 5.2% to 100%, between 12.4% and 80% for cannabis, 6.7% to 80.7% for cocaine, and 6.7% to 58.2% for opiates.

 At this point, there is no information regarding the prevalence of the substance-induced psychotic disorder in children, teens, and the elderly.
-In a study published by the journal European Psychiatry, 70.37% of 27 adolescent participants exhibited symptoms of substance-induced mood disorder and 29.62% had substance-induced psychosis.
+In a 2009 study by S. Aldandashi and M. Blackman published by the journal European Psychiatry, 70.37% of 27 adolescent participants exhibited symptoms of substance-induced mood disorder and 29.62% had substance-induced psychosis.

 Although data about the prevalence of the disorder in men and women is lacking, scientists believe the difference is not that significant.
-A paper from Gender Medicine showed women could be more likely to develop symptoms of psychosis, but more research is necessary.
+A 2010 paper by Mahoney et al., from the journal Gender Medicine showed women were more likely to develop symptoms of psychosis, but more research is necessary.

 What are the causes of substance-induced psychotic disorder?

-The causes of substance-induced psychotic disorders are usually unknown.
-What we do know is that alcohol or drugs are triggers for symptoms of psychosis.
-Several factors contribute to the development of this disorder, and it’s highly likely their combination is the main culprit.
-The causes of the substance-induced psychotic disorder are listed below:
+The causes of substance-induced psychotic disorders usually involve several factors that contribute to the development of the condition.
+The causes of substance-induced psychotic disorder are listed below.

 • A stroke or traumatic brain injury